miftahDB/miftahdb/README.md

   - `page`: The page number to retrieve (1-based index).
   - `pattern`: Optional SQL LIKE pattern to match keys.
 Defaults to "%" which matches all keys.
 - **Returns**:
-  - The result of the operation, which includes an array of keys that match the pattern or an error if the operation failed.
+  - The result of the operation, includes an array of keys that match the pattern or an error if the operation failed.

 ```javascript
 // Get the first 5 keys from the database